pantheon-systems/documentation/source/_docs/custom-certificates.md

 Please allow two business days to get a CSR and load the certificate.

-### How do I renew my custom certificate?
+### How do I renew or replace my custom certificate?

-Before your custom certificate expires, Pantheon will open a ticket with your team with a new CSR.
+45 days before your custom certificate expires, Pantheon will open a ticket with your team with a new CSR.
 You can send that CSR to the Certificate Authority to generate new certificates (as described above for <a href="#option-2-manually-managed-custom-certificates" data-proofer-ignore>bringing a custom certificate</a>).

-To request a new CSR ahead of time, please [contact support](/docs/support/) with the following details:
+To update a certificate with additional domains, [contact support](/docs/support/) with the following details:

  - The current certificate name (CN)
  - A colon-separated list of domains the certificate is valid for.